SudeepGopavaram/Physical_Design_Using_OpenLane_Flow/README.md

 From the above results we can generated a floorplan with eqiudistant placement of ports, equidistant placement of Decap and Tap cells.
 And after placement standard cells are legally placed succesfully.

-day -3 Characterization of standard cell inverter
+## 3. Desiging and Characterization of Standard Cell and Using it in the flow

 **SPICE Netlist** - It is a simple circuit description language which is composed of components with terminals attached to particular nodes.
 These group of components attached to nodes are called netlist.